spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/table-feature-batch-actions.md

 As Table Feature Batch Actions is based on the [Table Feature Selectable](/docs/marketplace/dev/front-end/table-design/table-features/table-feature-selectable.html), batch actions must be registered and enabled via the table config.
 Batch actions are functions that can be performed on multiple items within a table.
 As soon as at least one row is selected in the table, the batch action bar with allowed actions appears at the top of the table.
 To escape the `batch action mode`, it is necessary to unselect the table rows.

-Check out this example below to see how to use the Batch Actions feature.
+Check out an example usage of the Table Feature Batch Actions in the `@spryker/table` config.

-Feature configuration:
+Component configuration:

 `enabled` - enables the feature via the config.
 `noActionsMessage` - error message text.